Updated: Jul 15

 In our pregnancy yoga classes, we focus on a specific combination of strength work so that your body is better equipped for the additional weight you're carrying as well as stretching and lengthening the areas in and around the glute and piriformis muscles and outer hips.

-Here are 5 poses to help you stretch to alleviate piriformis / sciatic pain - please note that some of these yoga postures will need to be modified or are not suitable if you have pelvic girdle pain, low lying placenta or a breech baby - if you're unsure please seek the advice of a specially trained Prenatal Yoga Teacher who can provide safe alternatives using props in a Pregnancy specific yoga class.
+Here are 5 Yoga Poses to Relieve Back Pain + Sciatica during Pregnancy, these postures aim to alleviate piriformis / sciatic pain - please note that some of these yoga postures will need to be modified or are not suitable if you have pelvic girdle pain, low lying placenta or a breech baby - if you're unsure please seek the advice of a specially trained Prenatal Yoga Teacher who can provide safe alternatives using props in a Pregnancy specific yoga class.

 1. Squat: Great to build strength in your legs to help avoid hip and low back pain.
 Squats also help you stretch your glutes and pelvic floor.
 If your baby is breech avoid this one altogether, practice this one supported between 32-26 weeks or if you have pubis symphysis pain.